AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

     Ensure that no firewall is deployed in your network environment, otherwise the project fails.

-- A physical Android device to run your app on.
+- A physical Android device or an emulator to run your app on.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project.

 ## Project setup